Do I need to bring anything?

 Can I float if I am pregnant?

 Definitely.
-Floating can relieve a lot of the aches and pains caused by pregnancy.
+Floating can relieve a lot of the aches and pains due to pregnancy.
 If you are in your first trimester, or have any concerns, please consult with your physician before coming in.

 Can I float if I'm sick or suffering from allergies?